TimJung/TimJung/README.md

-# Welcome Earthling 🌍, alien 👽, or inter-dimensional entity 🧙
+# Welcome earthling 🌍, alien 👽, or inter-dimensional entity 🧙

 You have arrived at my github.
-Every moment in your life has brought you here to this time & place.
-Truly tragic.
-You had so much potential.
+Every moment in your life has brought you here to this time & place (technically. not that it's significant).

 ## About me

-🛸 The being known as Tim: Staff Software Engineer & coffee receptacle working @ Riot Games on R&D. Previously: League of Legends: Wild Rift.
-Formerly @ Activision Blizzard on the Call of Duty Companion App.
-Currently, I focus on C, Unity, C#, and cool problems like matchmaking.
-I used to focus on JavaScript & React Native.
+🛸 Tim: Staff Software Engineer & coffee receptacle @ Riot Games on R&D building Matchmaking/Skill/Ranked systems.
+Past: [redacted], League of Legends: Wild Rift, Call of Duty.

-🏭 Life recap: Detroit-born.
-Discovered the StarCraft & Age of Empires map editors as a kid.
-Addicted to making games for my friends.
-Teenage addiction to World of Warcraft & The Orange Box.
-Learned Java from a great mentor from the island of Java.
-Degree in Computer Science.
-Worked at Activision Blizzard (a huge dream!).
-Joined the dark side at Riot Games (another huge dream!).
-Wrote a personal github readme - this one - you're reading it now.
+🏭 Origins: Detroit.
+StarCraft & Age of Empires map editors.
+Hand drawn games for friends.
+World of Warcraft & The Orange Box.
+Learned Java via mentor from the island of Java.
+Computer Science degree.
+Startups.
+Activision Blizzard.
+Riot Games.
+Wrote a github readme (you're reading it now).

-📡 Talk with me about: VR, FPS games, electronic music, functional fashion, what kind of food to bring me to gain my love, cute cats, sci-fi, robots, artificial intelligence, ethics, the ethics of using food to manipulate me, anything Valve, & hardware.
+📡 Talk to me: VR, FPS games, electronic music, functional fashion, sci-fi, robots, Valve, game design, system architecture, hardware.

 ## What I'm working on at Riot Games 👊
 - 🤼 Matchmaking
 - 🎯 Skill
 - 💎 Ranked

-## Cool things I built/shipped for the Call of Duty Companion App
+## Cool things I shipped for Call of Duty franchise
 - 🔫 Call of Duty Gunsmith / Loadout Editor
 - ⚔️ Weekly Tournament & Squads
 - 📺 Call of Duty League streams & viewership incentives